top of page

 • Don’t isolate.
 Join a co-worker for lunch.
 Take a few minutes to talk with someone in your workplace about non-work issues.

 • Take a breather from your work.
-Go outside for lunches or take a walk.
+Go outside for lunch or take a walk.

 • Avoid coffee and caffeine.
 Caffeine increases the stress response of your body.